Palasito/InTune-Automation/README.md

 # InTune-Automation

-Powershell Module for InTune Creation with one click!

 Named Locations have to be exclusively specified in JSONs with their display names !!!

 We download the module folder and place it in the "C:\Users\"Username"\Documents\WindowsPowerShell\Modules" folder. ("C:\Users\"Username"\Documents\PowerShell\Modules" if we are using Powershell 7)